DanielChalk/recoil-clan/content/_index.md

 We're a community of gamers enjoying a range of casual and competitive games.

 You're welcome to [join us on Discord](https://discord.gg/fpKA2HPV5f).
-We have regular game nights, roughly 3 nights a week often more.
+We have regular game nights, roughly 3 nights a week (often more).
 We'll get a schedule going soon so we can plan around it.

 **WARNING**, we swear a lot and have a lot of rather brutal banter.
 Please don't let that deter, we are an inclusive group.